-The lawsuits of interest right now with Nexium and Prilosec is kidney injuries in light of the new FDA study on PPIs discussed below.
-As of September 2017, there are over 600 PPI kidney injury lawsuits pending that have been filed by victims seeing financial compensation.
+Our lawyers are looking for Nexium and Prilosec lawsuit cases.
+This litigation is hopefully winding down soon and there are deadlines to file a lawsuit with the statute of limitations.
+There are now over 13,000 PPI kidney injury lawsuits pending as of January 2022 that have been filed by victims seeing financial compensation.
 If you think you may have a potential kidney injury lawsuit, call 1-800-553-8082 or get a free online consultation here.

 Nexium® (esomeprazole magnesium) is a drug manufactured and distributed by AstraZeneca.
 The pills are famously purple.
-It was approved by the Food and Drug Administration (FDA) in February 2001, for the treatment of numerous stomach conditions such the following:
+It was approved by the Food and Drug Administration (FDA) in February 2001, for the treatment of numerous stomach conditions such as the following:

 - Dyspepsia (upset stomach, indigestion, impaired digestion);